-- If the case is for tumor, it may be cut open in the fresh state: Open the lung by inserting two probes down divergent airways, then cutting with a long knife along the probes.
+- If the case is for a hilar tumor, it may be cut open in the fresh state: Open the lung by inserting two probes down divergent airways, then cutting with a long knife along the probes.
 This method has the advantage of demonstrating the relationship of tumor to bronchial margin and pleural surface simultaneously (see image).
 Serially section the remainder, parallel to this cut.

 - Photograph the cut section(s).

 - Proceed to gross fresh if desired, or submerge in formalin and fix overnight.

 - Lymph node dissection: Dissect off lymph nodes and keep track of how many nodes are submitted within each area (hilar, lobar/interlobar, segmental).
 Submit all the lymph nodes that you find according to these three areas: